StafLoker/telegram-group-media-downloader/README.md

 # Telegram Group Media Downloader

-This Python script downloads media files (images, videos, and GIFs) from a specific Telegram group or channel for a specified date range and organizes the files into directories by date.
+This Python script downloads media files (images) from a specific Telegram group or channel for a specified date range and organizes the files into directories by date.

 ## Features